 I begin with materials.
 My fabrics are chosen for their quality of construction, longevity and, most importantly, their beauty.
 Designs are placed under careful consideration and the details refined.
 The process makes time for precision pattern cutting, fittings, sampling and trialing.

 My interest in architecture, interiors and design; my love of colour, form and function, craft and travel all go towards influencing my designs.
-Born to entrepreneurial parents, I grew up in the Cotswolds into a family of creatives with a history in the British woollen cloth weaving industry, Early’s of Witney.
+I grew up in the Cotswolds into a family of creatives with a history in the British woollen cloth weaving industry, Early’s of Witney.
 An appreciation of nature and the outdoors, materiality, and craft were all part of my upbringing and have shaped my views and appreciation of clothing design.